SMALL STEPS, BIG CHANGES

 Proving the worth of our leg ulcer services.

-• Undertake a service level audit and gap analysis.
-In my experience a service level audit examined criteria from four work-streams ‘The Patient’, ‘Education’, ‘Documentation’ and the ‘Clinical Infrastructure’.
-This includes clinical governance, practice, product selection and use, clinical settings and equipment.
-A gap analysis then compares performance data with potential or desired key performance indicators (KPI’s).
+In my experience a service level audit examines criteria from four work streams ‘The Patient’, ‘Education’, ‘Documentation’ and the ‘Clinical Infrastructure’.
+This includes review of clinical governance, clinical practice, product selection and utilisation, care settings and equipment.
+A gap analysis then compares current performance with agreed or aspirational key performance indicators (KPIs).

 For more information please contact us.